Spanish definite and indefinite articles are great because in most situations you’ll use them in the same way as English articles.

 A perfect place to start is to think of the most frequently occurring word in the English language, the definite article: ‘the’.

-The translation of this word to Spanish also happens to be the most frequently occurring pair of words in the Spanish language, the Spanish definite articles: el and la.
+The translation of this word into Spanish also happens to be the most frequently occurring pair of words in the Spanish language, the Spanish definite articles: el and la.

 In both languages, we need definite articles to refer to specific things or people in a group or class.